11 Ways To Positively Stand Out During a Job Interview

 For instance, if you're interviewing for a registered nurse position, you can expand on the type of care the facility provides to patients and what separates them from other practices in their area.
-You could also give an anecdote about an experience volunteering in a nursing home that motivated you to pursue a nursing position.
+You could also give an anecdote about an experience volunteering in a nursing home that motivated you to become a nurse.

 How to stand out during an interview

-Here are steps to help you stand out during an interview:
+Here are 11 actions you can take to help you stand out during an interview:

 1. Research the company